SigurdRokenes/Porpoise-detection/README.md

 2) Download / clone this repo, and open a command prompt in this location.

+3) Download model from here:

+###### Download link (TODO)

+4) Un-zip and place `models/` folder inside the Porpoise-Detection folder.

-3) Create a python environment with the required dependencies:
+5) Create a python environment with the required dependencies:

     `conda env create -f requirements.yml`

-4) Activate the new environment when installation is done.
+6) Activate the new environment when installation is done.

    `conda activate tf_gpu`

-5) Run the program
+7) Run the program

     `python run.py`